-Peter Wong, Deputy Chairman and Chief Executive, The Hongkong and Shanghai Banking Corporation Limited
+Peter Wong, Chairman, The Hongkong and Shanghai Banking Corporation Limited, and The Hongkong Bank Foundation

 Belt and Road up and running